John Cobbe: Politics and public offices

 He was a cabinet minister from 1928 to 1935 in the United Government and the Liberal-Reform coalition Government; Minister of Defence from 1929 to 1935, Minister of Justice from 1930 to 1935, Minister of Marine from 1928 to 1930 and 1931 to 1935, Minister of Immigration from 1928 to 1930, and Minister of Industries and Commerce from 1928 to 1929 in the Ward and Forbes Ministries of the United Government.

 He held a large number of public offices.
 He was the first chairman of the Feilding Chamber of Commerce.
 He was chairman of directors of the Feilding Farmers' Freezing Company.
 From 1911 to 1929, he represented Manawatu on the Wellington Harbour Board.
 For a time, he was the chairman of the Harbour Boards' Association of New Zealand.

 In 1935, he was awarded the King George V Silver Jubilee Medal.

 Family and death

 Cobbe married Frances Amelia Elders, the daughter of Richard Elders of Phillipstown, Feilding.
 They had three sons, Ernest, Maurice, Richard, and one daughter.
 One son, Ernest Cobbe, died in action in Ypres, Belgium, in 1917; son, Maurice Cobbe, survived the war.
 His wife died during the 1935 election campaign on 24 November 1935.
-He died on 29 December 1944 at a private hospital in Palmerston North and was buried in Feilding.
-Three great-great-granchildren, Jon, Peter and Dann Hume were raised in Feilding where they formed a rock group, Evermore in 1999.
+In December 1944, age 85, he died at a private hospital in Palmerston North and was buried in Feilding.
+Three great-great-grandchildren, Jon, Peter and Dann Hume were raised in Feilding where they formed a rock group, Evermore in 1999.